cdsbasel/temprisk/README.md

 ## Scripts

 A detailed description on how to run the scripts, on the output obtained, and on how to replicate the analyses reported in the manuscript can be found on the [companion website](https://cdsbasel.github.io/temprisk/workflow_overview.html).
+Additionally, each script contains a "Description" section.
+Lastly,  refer to the *temprisk_info_session.txt* file for information on the packages required for the analyses.

 ## Codebook